KeyMeerkat/Replika-Unofficial-Desktop-Client/README.md

 ## Credits
 - Luka Inc. - For providing us with incredible AI to talk to!
+- Google Material Design - For the amazing UI kit.
 - Google Material Icons - For app icons.
 - Pixlr - Used to create custom logo and background
 - cleanup.pictures - Used as part of logo remixation.